-"ND LINKAGE-LOADER" is often simply called "NLL".
+The LINKAGE-LOADER is often simply called NLL, after its prompt NLL:.

-NIL will create a program ready for execution.
+NLL will create a program ready for execution.
 In the ND-500, a program is termed a domain.
 A domain usually has a name, used when starting execution.
 It may also be "unnamed" - actually, it then has the standard name SCRATCH-DOMAIN.
 Any permanent domain should be given a name; each time a file is loaded to an unnamed domain, it will overwrite the previous contents of SCRATCH-DOMAIN.
-It may, however, be convenient to omit the naming of the domain during the debug phase of a program.
+It may, however, be convenient to cmit the naming of the domain during the debug phase of a program.